Skip to Content

 Nissen Bight Camp

-Nissen Bight is a wide expanse of sand.
-Most people opt to camp at the west end of the beach near the junction with the Cape Scott Trail.
+There is another, older camping area at the west end of the beach near the junction with the Cape Scott Trail.
 There are lots of established campsites amongst the driftwood above the high tideline.
 The food cache and outhouse are located a few meters down the trail to Cape Scott.
+However, if you camp here you’ll have to walk 1 km to the east end of the beach to find water.

 Relaxing at Nissen Bight